Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Introduction

-The goal of the present article is to move one step further and to prove precise error bounds for these approximations.
-Our first result, in Section~\ref{sec:variational}, consists of error bounds for a universal approximation theorem for continuous functions, bounded in~$L^{1}$ with mild constraints on their Fourier transforms.
+{Our first main contribution} consists of error bounds for a universal approximation theorem for continuous functions, bounded in~$L^{1}$ with mild constraints on their Fourier transforms.
 To do so, we explicitly build a parameterised quantum circuit and prove that a set of hyperparameters (or rotation angles) can achieve accurate estimation.
-More precisely, we show that a quantum neural network with $\mathcal{O}(\varepsilon^{-2})$ weights and $\mathcal{O} (\lceil \log_2(\varepsilon^{-1}) \rceil)$ qubits suffices to achieve accuracy $\varepsilon>0$ when approximating functions with integrable Fourier transform.
-One potential drawback---standard in classical machine learning---is the obvious (very high) dimension of the hyperparameter space.
-To palliate this, in Section~\ref{sec:ReservoirQ}, we prove a similar result where the original quantum circuit is replaced by a reservoir quantum circuit, where all the unitary operators apart from the last one, are randomised and frozen.
-This gives the advantage, similar to classical random features \cite{RahimiRecht2008a, RahimiRecht2008}, extreme learning machines~\cite{HCS2006} and reservoir computing~\cite{Jaeger2001, LukoseviciusJaeger2009, TANAKA2019100}), of reducing the dimension of the optimisation problem, thereby being more amenable to applications.
-In Section~\ref{sec:variationalInfty}, we further improve the results of Section~\ref{sec:variational} to the $L^\infty$ case, thus providing uniform bounds.
+More precisely, we show that a quantum neural network with $\mathcal{O}(\varepsilon^{-2})$ weights and $\mathcal{O} (\lceil \log_2(\varepsilon^{-1}) \rceil)$ qubits suffices to achieve {approximation error at most} $\varepsilon>0$ when approximating functions with integrable Fourier transform. {In particular, in order to refine the approximation accuracy the required additional number of qubits only grows very slowly. } {Our second main contribution then consists in analogous results for quantum random neural networks.
+Thus, the original quantum circuit is replaced by a reservoir quantum circuit, where all the unitary operators apart from the last one, are randomised and frozen.
+We also show that these circuits are able to approximate a large class of continuous functions at {approximation error} $\varepsilon>0${,} with only $\mathcal{O}(\varepsilon^{-2})$ random weights and with the number of qubits only growing logarithmically in $\varepsilon^{-1}$.
+As a corollary, we also obtain a universal approximation result for quantum extreme learning machines when the error is measured with respect to the $L^2$-norm.
+By providing quantitative universal approximation results, the obtained error bounds provide an important theoretical foundation for trainable and randomised quantum neural networks. }

-Quantum reservoir computing~\cite{FujiiNakajima2017} has been extensively studied in the past years from a theoretical and from an empirical perspective, in~\cite{Dasgupta2020, MPOrtega2022, MOLTENI2023, Suzukietal2021} and in the review papers~\cite{Ghoshetal2021, Mujaletal2021}.
-Universal approximation properties for quantum reservoir computing have been studied in~\cite{Chen2019, Chenetal2020, Nokkala2021}, analogous to universality results for classical reservoir computing~\cite{RC8, RC20, GrigOrtega2018, GrigoryevaOrtega2018}.
-In quantum reservoir computing there is usually a dynamical aspect, whereby the inputs that need to be processed are sequences.
-Here we work in a static setting, but still use the term \textit{reservoir quantum circuit} to emphasise that the parameters within the variational quantum circuits are randomly generated and then fixed.
-Alternatively, we could also use the terminology \textit{quantum extreme learning machine} or \textit{quantum random feature network} in analogy to the classical terminology in the static case.